vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 A bit more contramap
 ---

-The main aim of this post is to explore the `contramap` without touch in Variant or Contravariant Functors [^1].
+The main aim of this post is to explore `contramap` without touching Variant or Contravariant Functors [^1].
 We stick to the practical corners of the fp-ts ecosystem [^2] and spotlight a scenario where this helper can be very useful.

 Think about your last trip abroad.
-You had your phone charger, the wall had its socket, and the only mismatch lived in the plug shape. with luck you have bring power adapter, now you can connect your charger to the wall socket without problems.
+You had your phone charger, the wall had its socket, and the only mismatch lived in the plug shape.
+With luck you brought a power adapter, so you could connect your charger to the wall socket without problems.
 The adapter is the small piece that converts the shape of the plug into the shape of the socket.

 That is exactly how `contramap` behaves.
-It stands between two shapes that would not fit normally without require any change.
+It stands between two shapes that would not normally fit without requiring any change.
 If you carry an OOP mindset, it should feel similar to the Open/Closed Principle: extend behavior without cracking open the original piece.

 Let's return to the earlier article on composing sorting rules [^4], but now we zoom in on the `contramap` step and leave the `Ord` discussion aside.
-In this setup the socket is the `Ord<string>` that help us to compare strings and your plug is a instance of `Category` that clearly is not a string.
+In this setup, the socket is the `Ord<string>` that helps us compare strings and your plug is an instance of `Category` that clearly is not a string.
 The `contramap` becomes the adapter that makes them fit.

 ```ts
 import {pipe} from 'fp-ts/function'